 Maximum Total Deferral

-The maximum total deferral for a family to use for dependent care expenses is $5,000 per year.
+Both parents can use a dependent care FSA and jointly contribute up to $5,000 per year.
 When only one spouse is eligible for an FSA for dependent care, this is not a problem, as the employer will generally not allow you to defer more than $5,000 per year into the account.
-If your spouse is also eligible for a dependent care FSA, he could also elect to have $5,000 withheld, meaning that you will contribute too much to your account for the year.
+But, if you and your spouse have an FSA, you may end up contributing too much to your account for the year.

 Exceeding the Deferral